abemscac/pies-doc/docs/react/reactive-values.md

 To avoid the problem we see above, we have to be careful when declaring variables.
 A simple rule of thumb would be:

 - Make it a reactive when the value **will change**, and **users must be informed of this change on the screen**.
-- Otherwise just make it a non-reactive!
+- Otherwise just make it a non-reactive.